 When was the last time you crawled around your home on your hands and knees?
 As strange as it sounds, give it a go.
-Kids explore their everyday environments, so it's crucial to check things out from their perspective to make sure your home is safe.
+Kids explore their everyday environments, so it's important to see things as they do to make sure your home is safe.

-And though we often think of babies and toddlers when we hear the words "babyproofing" or "childproofing," unintentional injury is the leading cause of death in kids 14 years old and under, with more than a third of these injuries happening at home.
+We often think of babies and toddlers when we hear the words "babyproofing" or "childproofing."
+And it's true that young kids have the highest risk of being injured at home because that's where they spend most of their time.
+But accidental injury is the leading cause of death in kids up to 14 years old — and more than a third of these injuries happen at home.

-Here are some simple ways to help prevent injuries in your own home.
+Here are some simple ways to help prevent injuries in your home.

 Accidents That Can Happen at Home

-The common causes of home-injury deaths are fire and burns, suffocation, drowning, choking, falls, poisoning, and firearms.
-According to the Centers for Disease Control and Prevention (CDC), most home accidents happen where there's:
+Common causes of home-injury deaths are fire and burns, suffocation, drowning, choking, falls, poisoning, and guns.

 - water: in the bathroom, kitchen, swimming pools, or hot tubs